ministryofjustice/hmpps-delius-alfresco-shared-terraform/README.md

 #### PSQL binary

-Reduce ALfresco ASG to a single instance.
+Reduce Alfresco ASG to a single instance.
 SSH on the reamining Alfresco instance execute the commands below

 ```
 systemctl stop alfresco
 yum install postgresql -y
 ```

+All commands should be run on the Alfresco instance unless otherwise indicated.

 #### AWS S3bucket